 - In a campaign in Northern Africa during World War II, the Germans were upset to find a particular branch of Salt the Earth strategy: every oasis they came to had a sign in English stating that the oasis had been poisoned by the British army.
 When they complained that poisoning water constitutes a war crime, the British pointed out that there was absolutely nothing forbidding putting up false signs.

-- And yes, Conspiracy Theorists have accused governments of pulling this since the beginnings of government.
+- And yes, Conspiracy Theorists have accused governments of pulling this since the beginning of government.
 We're not going to list them all, because if we did, we'd be here until the Whigs controlled Congress again.

 - British statesman Lord Chesterfield wrote in Letters to His Son: "I cannot omit, upon this occasion, telling you that the Eastern emperors at Constantinople (who, as Christians, were obliged at least to seem to favor these expeditions), seeing the immense numbers of the 'Croisez' [crusaders], and fearing that the Western Empire might have some mind to the Eastern Empire too, if it succeeded against the Infidels, as 'l'appetit vient en mangeant'; these Eastern emperors, very honestly, poisoned the waters where the 'Croisez' were to pass, and so destroyed infinite numbers of them." (letter 51)

 - It is also undoubtedly true that the Muslims had plugged (not poisoned; they expected to retake the territory eventually) the wells while retreating back to Jerusalem during the First Crusade.
 By the time the Crusaders took Jerusalem, they had nearly gone mad with thirst.

 - In Flint, Michigan, the water supply was changed from the Great Lake to the Flint River, notorious for filth.
 This caused many people to suffer from lead poisoning due to the increased acidity of the water corroding the town's lead pipes, and caused national outrage at Governor Rick Snyder.